 Knowing that I’m a kid at heart, my daughter, Sally, bought me a Cake Pops kit by Bakerella for Mother’s Day.
 Cake Pops have taken the cake world by storm ever since they were developed by Angie Dudley, creator of the wonderful Bakerella website and blog.
 Cake pops are so much fun to make and decorate, and the end results are so pretty to display and so delicious.
-They are a great baking and decorating project to do with kids as they are transitioning from summer fun to more structured back to school routines.
-They make wonderful lunch box and after school treats and are great to serve at kids parties as dessert or favors.
+They are a creative baking and decorating project to do with kids as they are transitioning from summer fun to more structured back to school routines.
+They make tasty lunch box and after school treats, and are great to serve at kids parties as dessert or favors.
 Welcome Back to School!

-Bake the cake mix in a 13 x 9 inch baking pan according to the package directions.
+Bake the cake mix in a 13 x 9-inch baking pan according to the package directions.

 When the cake is done, remove it from the oven and allow it to cool in the pan for 5 minutes.

 Flip the cake out of the pan onto a cooling rack.
 Place another cooling rack over the cake and re-flip it so that it is right side up.
 Allow the cake to cool completely.

 Crumble the cake into a large mixing bowl.
 You can do this all by hand.
 Or you can use a knife to cut the cake into small pieces and then crumble by hand.

 Place about 3/4 of the container of frosting into the bowl and mix the cake crumbs and frosting until well combined.

 Roll by hand 1 1/2-inch cake balls.
 Place them on a baking sheet lined with wax paper.
 Place in the freezer for at least 15 minutes.
 You can keep the cake balls in the freezer for a couple of weeks or in the refrigerator for several days.